-- > For Liability Driven Investment (LDI) funds, the Trustees will review risk through the type of instruments held and the risks associated with these investments; - > For investment grade credit, secure income and absolute return bonds, the Trustees will review the risks of the underlying assets comprising the bond portfolios.
-For example, the Trustees will consider weightings to specific stocks and sectors; - For equities, the Trustees will consider the spread of assets across various geographic and industry sectors, the concentration of investments in individual stocks and the active positions taken by the investment managers; - > For diversified growth funds, the Trustees will consider the weightings within the fund to different asset classes, and will also consider the volatility of the fund both in absolute terms and in comparison to the volatility of traditional equity markets.
-The Trustees will also review how the fund operates within its own defined risk controls and limits. - > For diversified alternatives, the Trustees will consider the spread across different types of investment (e.g. equity or debt) and the diversification across different corporate entities.
+- > For Liability Driven Investment (LDI) funds, the Trustees will review risk through the type of instruments held and the risks associated with these investments; - > For investment grade credit and absolute return bonds, the Trustees will review the risks of the underlying assets comprising the bond portfolios.
+For example, the Trustees will consider weightings to specific stocks and sectors; - > For equities, the Trustees will consider the spread of assets across various geographic and industry sectors, the concentration of investments in individual stocks and the active positions taken by the investment manager; - > For diversified alternatives, the Trustees will consider the spread across different types of investment (e.g. equity or debt) and the diversification across different corporate entities.
 They will take into account the expected additional return from investing in private as opposed to quoted markets whilst having regard to the liquidity of the investment vehicle, any lock-in periods and the time it may take to realise assets.